eficode-academy/git-katas/README.md

                                         #   We _never_ change "public history"
 git reset <file>                        # Unstage a staged file leaving in working directory without losing any changes. git reset --soft [commit_hash]          # resets the current branch to <commit>.
 Does not touch the staging area or the working tree at all.
-                                        # --hard mode would discard all changes to given file.
+                                        # --hard mode would discard all changes.

 # Configuring a different editor
 ## Avoid Vim but stay in terminal: